Shangrila-VHP/shangrila-vhp/README.md

 > — Dieter Rams, *Ten Principles for Good Design*

 ### The Problem
-One veteran or first-responder experiencing homelessness is too many.
-We believe this problem is solvable.
-After ensuring safety for every veteran and first-line staff across NATO and core allies, Shangrila will advance towards quality housing worldwide.
+**Every homeless veteran/first-responder is one too many** — a solvable problem.
+NATO and allies first, then quality housing for all worldwide.

 ---